Summary of Significant Accounting Policies

 Basis of Presentation

 Certain information and footnote disclosures normally included in consolidated financial statements prepared in accordance with GAAP have been condensed or omitted.
-The condensed consolidated financial statements and notes thereto should be read in conjunction with Pineapple Energy’s audited financial statements and notes thereto for the year ended December 31, 2021 included on the Company’s Current Report on Form 8-K/A, as filed with the Securities and Exchange Commission (“SEC”) on May 19, 2022.
-The accompanying condensed balance sheet at December 31, 2021 has been derived from the audited balance sheet at December 31, 2021 contained in the above-referenced Form 8-K/A. Results of operations for interim periods are not necessarily indicative of the results of operations for a full year.
+In the opinion of management, the accompanying condensed consolidated financial statements include all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of the results for the interim periods presented.
+The condensed consolidated financial statements and notes thereto should be read in conjunction with the Company’s audited financial statements and notes thereto for the year ended December 31, 2022 included on the Company’s Annual Report on Form 10-K, as filed with the Securities and Exchange Commission (“SEC”) on April 14, 2023.
+The accompanying condensed consolidated balance sheet at December 31, 2022 has been derived from the audited balance sheet at December 31, 2022 contained in the above-referenced Form 10-K. Results of operations for interim periods are not necessarily indicative of the results of operations for a full year.

 Impact of the Merger